 A command from a door controller may demand an immediate reaction from another door controller located at another site.
 This is a global functionality.

-The SMS shall allow for operators to quickly search for a card holder within a global gateway or KT-NCC and locate them in the area.
+The SMS shall allow for operators to quickly search for a card holder within a Global Gateway or KT-NCC and locate them in the area.

 The operator shall be able to transfer the searched cardholder to a different area.